1928 Fairfield murders: Bryan ranch murders

 At the house's porch, Leung shot fifteen-year-old Nellie Wong in the abdomen as she was walking down some steps to go to school in Rockville.
 Shortly after he entered the home, Wong Gee's wife, cradling her ten-day old son, appeared in the doorway.
 Leung killed her with a shot between the eyes.
 Afterwards, Leung walked into the children's room, where Wong Gee's sons, four-year-old Johnnie and three-year-old Willie, were asleep in beds.
-Johnnie was shot through the head at close range while Willie died of cranial injuries when Leung crushed his skull with either his axe or a cleaver from the kitchen.
-Before leaving the house, Leung mutilated Mrs. Wong's body with the hatchet, then turned her over to fatally slash the baby's throat, nearly decapitating him.
-Two of Wong Gee's other children, seven-year-old Ruth and nine-year-old Helen, escaped unharmed by hiding under a bed.
-Nellie died in Vallejo hospital on August 27, becoming Leung Ying's eleventh and final victim.
-In less than twenty minutes, he had killed or fatally wounded eleven people.
+Johnnie was shot through the head at close range while Willie died of cranial injuries when Leung crushed his skull with a hatchet he carried.
+It's presumed that Leung had run out of ammunition by then.
+Before leaving the house, Leung hacked open Mrs. Wong's abdomen with the blade, then turned her over to fatally slash the baby's throat, nearly decapitating him.
+Two of Wong Gee's other children, seven-year-old Ruth and nine-year-old Helen, escaped unharmed by hiding under a bed in a room located at the back of the Wong residence, though their hiding place has also been misreported as an attic or closet, shortly after awakening after hearing the sounds of their mother's murder.
+They reportedly fled the house as soon as Leung left and were then hidden by family friends.

+Nellie was initially treated at Solano County Hospital in Fairfield before she was transferred to Vallejo General Hospital, where she died on August 27 despite a good prognosis from an infected wound, becoming the eleventh and final victim.
+She had regained consciousness before her death, but was unable to provide a spoken statement due to her weak state.
+The attack had lasted less than twenty minutes.

+Leung Ying eventually escaped in a Dodge sedan owned by Wong Gee.
+George and Mary Athanacio, a Spanish couple who lived just a few yards from the Wong residence, saw Leung rummaging through the pockets of Wong Gee, Cheung, and Wa before fleeing the scene from their window.
+George Athanacio, himself a worker on the Wong Gee ranch, also headed for Sam Wong's ranch to use the phone.